Luther Barnes: Biography

 Barnes is an ordained minister & native son of Rocky Mount, North Carolina.
 He is the second eldest son to Faircloth Barnes, who wrote the famous "Rough Side of the Mountain."
 He was born on March 10, 1954, and has three brothers, Samuel Barnes (deceased), Melvin Barnes (Knightdale), Tony Bernard Barnes (Rocky Mount).

 As an executive producer of gospel music, he has released over twenty-eight CDs.
 He has performed with gospel recording artists such as Shirley Caesar, Deborah Barnes, Kirk Franklin, Harvey Watkins and The Canton Spirituals, Lee Williams and the Spiritual QC's, Dorothy Norwood, John P. Kee, and the Mighty Clouds of Joy.
 In 2005 he recorded with the Brooklyn Tabernacle Choir on their release "I'm Amazed" Live.
 He sang the national anthem for Carolina Mudcats baseball game.

 Barnes is currently the Senior Pastor & Founder of the Restoration Worship Center (Rocky Mount), Established in January 2014.

 Education

 He is a graduate of the Nash-Rocky Mount Schools System and a retired teacher.
 A 1976 graduate of St. Augustine's College in Raleigh, North Carolina, he obtained a B.A. degree in Music Education.
 He was honored as a Distinguished Graduate in February 2008.

 Family

-He is the son of the late Rev. FC Barnes.
-He is married to Pamela Anglin Barnes.
-He has one daughter, Bonita Barnes-Greene, who is married to Mark Greene, and a grandson, Joshua.
+He is the son of the late Rev. FC Barnes and Willie Mae Barnes.
+He has two daughters.
+The eldest Bonita Barnes-Greene, who is married to Mark Greene, of which they have one son, Joshua.
+The youngest, Kimberly Davis, who is married to Eugene Davis, of which they have three children and one grandchild, MarQuayla, MarQuez, Mariah and JeVonni.
 Luther also has a host of family members, including: cousins: Deborah Barnes, Wanda Barnes and Lisa Barnes.
 He has many aunts and uncles, which include: Joyce Smith, Frances Walker, Leora Floyd, Haywood Barnes, Betty Phillips, James Barnes, Ernestine Phillips, the late William "Mann" Barnes, and Roy Barnes.